guidewire-oss/fern-reporter/pkg/auth/README.md

 end middleware
 ```

-## Installation
+## Usage

 - Assign an auth keys absolute URL here:`config/config.yaml` as a string.
 Under `auth`, there is a property
 labeled `keys-endpoint`.

-- To integrate this package into your web application, ensure you have the necessary HTTP and JWT handling libraries installed,
-then import and configure this package.
+Alternatively, you could set the auth keys absolute URL in this environment variable: `AUTH_KEYS_ENDPOINT`.

 ## Security Notes

-- **TLS Configuration:** Ensure TLS verification is enabled in production environments to protect against man-in-the-middle attacks.
+- **TLS Configuration:** Ensure TLS verification is enabled in production environments.

-This README provides a high-level overview and integration guide for the `auth` package, emphasizing secure and efficient JWT handling in web applications.
-Adjust the configurations and usage examples to suit your specific application requirements and environment.
+This README provides a high-level overview for the `auth` package, emphasizing secure and efficient JWT handling.